ekabaeu/Medical-Chatbot-with-AI/README.md

 2. **Symptom Analysis**: Ask targeted diagnostic questions based on the initial complaint
 3. **Medical Recommendation**: Provide analysis, possible causes, and recommendations

 The application integrates with Chutes AI for natural language processing and Supabase for data storage.
+It also includes PDF processing capabilities for analyzing laboratory results with ICD-11 integration.

 ## Features